Malachiparks1999/CISC450_Project2/README.md

 with exisiting port numbers or ports numbers used by our peers.
 Additionally, UDP will be built with reliable data transfer with sequence numbers + ack numbers.

-**Steps For Assignment:**
+**Steps For Assignment:** Change to UDP

-1) Server waits for TCP request from client
+1) Server waits for UDP request from client
 2) Client prompts user for name of file to be transfered
-3) Client establishes TCP connection to server
-4) Client sends filename to server
+3) Client sends name of file to the UDP server
 5) Server reads file and sends it back to the client
 6) Client recieves file and stores it at 'out.txt'
 7) One transfer is complete server and client kill the connection